-168 Philonic works were undoubtfully circulating in Alexandria and known to the Fathers related to the city (such as Clement, Origen or Athenagoras of Athens) but his popularity outside Egypt is limited, so it is hard to briefly refer to Ptolemy's trial of the elders, described extensively in Aristeas, and to the miraculous similarity of all the translations.
+In the account of Irenaeus, Ptolemy son of Lagus (Ptolemy I Soter) initiates the translation process on advice by Demetrius of Phalerum.
+His story also shows a certain dependence on Philo, although it is hard to state any precise connection between the two without a further research.
+Nonetheless, both authors very briefly refer to Ptolemy's trial of the elders, described extensively in Aristeas, and to the miraculous similarity of all the translations.
 On the other hand, he mentions Ptolemy Soter, whereas Philo explicitly refers to Philadelphus.
 Furthermore, Irenaeus again mentions seventy translators, when Philo lacks the number.